Waste Management

 Wistron is dedicated to the research and development, design, manufacturing, and service of its products.
 Sustainable product design and development are based on the concept of the life cycle, considering aspects from raw material acquisition, manufacturing, distribution, product use, to waste recycling.
 This approach aims to reduce the environmental impact of products, create sustainable value, ensure the sustainable use of resources, and establish a green circular sustainable business model.
 During the product design and development phase, guidelines and review procedures for green product design are implemented, considering waste disposal and recycling from the design stage to minimize the impact on people and the environment after the product's disposal.

-Product Manufacturing - End-of-Life Disposal
+Product Manufacturing - End-of-Life Management

 Amount of Waste Generated